Gabriel Barbosa: Flamengo

-On 27 January 2020, Flamengo announced that the clubs agreed on a permanent transfer and Gabriel signed a contract with the club until December 2024 with a deal reportedly worth €18.5m.
+On 27 January 2020, Flamengo announced that the club agreed on a permanent transfer and Gabriel signed a contract with the club until December 2024 with a deal reportedly worth €17.5m.

+On 4 September 2022, Gabriel became the youngest player to reach 100 goals in the Campeonato Brasileiro Série A. On this date, Flamengo and Ceará drew 1–1, at Maracanã, in the 25th round of the Campeonato Brasileiro.

+On 1 July 2023, Flamengo won a Campeonato Brasileiro Série A match against Fortaleza at home 2–0, with Gabriel scoring the first goal of the evening and reaching the mark of 150 total goals for Flamengo, becoming the ninth player in club's history to achieve this number.

+On 24 March 2024, the Brazilian Doping Control Authority voted to suspend Gabriel for two years for attempted anti-doping fraud, after he was accused of making it difficult to carry out an anti-doping test before a Flamengo game in the Rio De Janeiro state league.
+The anti-doping body added that the ban would count from the date of the violation which occurred on 8 April 2023.
+Gabriel issued a statement denying the allegations stating he has "never tried to obstruct or defraud any test" and that he plans to appeal the decision with the Court of Arbitration for Sport (CAS).
+Flamengo said in a separate statement that they were surprised by the verdict and would support the player with his appeal "because there was no type of fraud".
+On 30 April 2024, CAS stayed the execution of the ban and cleared Gabriel to play, pending an appeal hearing and conclusion of the arbitration.

+Cruzeiro

+On 1 January 2025, Cruzeiro announced Gabriel as their new player.

 International career

 Youth

 In November 2011, Gabriel was called up to Brazil under-15s.
 On 20 June 2013, he appeared with the under-17s in a tournament in Miami.

-On 22 July 2014 Gabriel was called up to the under-20s for the year's L'Alcúdia International Football Tournament.
-He was the competition's top scorer, but missed the final 2–0 win over Levante UD due to a dismissal in the previous game against Argentina.
+On 22 July 2014, Gabriel was called up to the under-20s for the year's L'Alcúdia International Football Tournament.
+He was the competition's top scorer, but missed the final 2–0 win over Levante due to a dismissal in the previous game against Argentina.

 Gabriel was also included in Alexandre Gallo's 23-man squad for the 2015 South American U-20 Championship held in Uruguay.
 He scored his first goal in the competition on 20 January 2015, netting the last in a 2–0 win against Venezuela.

 In 2015, Gabriel was also called up for friendlies with the under-23 side, scoring six goals in only four matches.
 He was also part of the host team that won a gold medal at the 2016 Summer Olympics under manager Rogério Micale.

 Gabriel scored a brace for Brazil in their final group game against Denmark in an eventual 4–0 win.